 All submitted abstracts will be scored by at least 3 members of the Scientific Committee following which the draft program will be drawn up.
 While scientific merit is the most important factor in evaluating an abstract, the program will also take into account other factors such as the topic, geographic representation etc.

 While we understand that the ability of authors at some institutions to obtain leave and/or financial reimbursement for conferences is determined by the type of presentation, this will not factor into the Scientific Committee’s decision and requests to upgrade a presentation will not be considered.
 The decision of the Scientific Committee will be final.

-Acceptance letters will be sent via e-mail by June 8, 2023.
-Relevant information about your abstract's presentation including the presentation date, time, venue, presentation number will be included in the acceptance letter.
+Acceptance letters will be sent via e-mail by the end of May 2024.
+Relevant information about your abstract’s presentation including the presentation date, time, venue, presentation number will be included in the acceptance letter.

 Abstracts submitted by presenting authors who do not register for the meeting and pay the registration fee by this deadline will be removed from the final program and will not be published in the Childs’ Nervous System journal.

 Thank you for submitting your work for consideration.
-We are looking forward to meeting you for what promises to be a fabulous meeting in Viña del Mar - Chile!
+We are looking forward to meeting you for what promises to be a fabulous meeting in Toronto!

 Please contact us directly should you have any specific enquiries.